brokalys/sls-static-api/README.md

 yarn deploy

 # prod stage
-sls create_domain # do this only for initial deployment yarn deploy:ci
+yarn sls create_domain # do this only for initial deployment yarn deploy:ci
 ```